 Jason Mann v.
 Heckler & Koch Defense, Inc.

-The Employment Law Group® Establishes Favorable Precedent in a False Claims Act Retaliation Case
+Title: The Employment Law Group® Establishes Favorable Precedent in a False Claims Act Retaliation Case

 The Employment Law Group® law firm’s client Jason Mann prevailed on a motion to dismiss a claim of retaliation under the False Claims Act (FCA) and a defamation action.
 Mr. Mann alleged that his former employer Heckler & Koch Defense, Inc. (HKD) retaliated against him because he investigated and raised concerns about HKD’s submission of a potentially fraudulent bid for the sale of rifles to the U.S. Secret Service.
 HKD moved to dismiss, asserting that Mann failed to state a claim under the retaliation provision of the FCA because he did not allege that HKD submitted a false claim to the government.
 Relying in part on the Supreme Court’s holding in Graham County Soil & Water Conservation Dist. v.
 U.S. ex rel.
 Wilson, 545 U.S. 409 (2005), Judge Cacheris rejected HKD’s narrow construction of the FCA, concluding instead that an FCA retaliation plaintiff need not allege an actual violation of the FCA.
 Judge Cacheris also held that protected activity under the FCA should be interpreted broadly and that FCA retaliation claims are subject to Rule 8(a)’s notice pleading standard, not to the heightened requirements of Rule 9.